Placerville, California: Culture

 Placerville has many old buildings from the Gold Rush days.
 A walk down Main Street also reveals many historical markers, signifying spots of certain events or persons of importance during this period.
 Placerville was also on the line of the Pony Express, a short-lived mail carrier service that connected California to the Midwest and East (basically from Sacramento to St. Joseph, Missouri).

-Historically, Placerville was often referred to by the name "Hangtown," because of the 3 unfortunates that were hung after being caught for cattle rustling by locals.
+Historically, Placerville was often referred to by the name "Hangtown," because of the 3 unfortunates that were hanged after being caught for cattle rustling by locals.
 Those traveling in the area can still see the site of the hangman's platform that was used for public hangings along with a commemorative mannequin ("George") hanging from a noose above the Old Hangman's Tree (now an ice cream parlor).
 The dummy enjoyed a brief hiatus when town officials attempted to freshen up the town's image before returning due to popular demand.
 In 2015 the dummy was stolen.
 It has since been replaced.
 In April 2021, the city council agreed unanimously to remove the noose from the city's logo.

 Placerville is home to the legendary dish known as the "Hangtown fry" which includes eggs, bacon, and oysters.
 There are multiple legends regarding the origin, but all stories agree that Placerville is the place of origin.